Cyc040505/Robot_Technology/Assessment 1/README.md

 4. **Adaptive Timer**: Adaptively change the time interval for generating turtles according to the result of generating turtles.

 *Task B: turtle_master.py*
+1. **Target Selection**: Calculates the Euclidean distance between each uncaptured turtle and the master turtle to identify the closest target.
+2. **Navigation Control**: Use proportional speed control and angle alignment to achieve autonomous navigation.

 *Task C: turtle_follower.py*
+1. **Queue Management**: Create a following queue by recording turtle names in the order they are captured.
+2. **Following Distance**: Keep a constant distance of 0.5 units to avoid collisions.

 ### Run Project
 Open the workstation in terminal: